 The number of storage zone controllers needed depends on how the storage zone deployment is being used.
-This number is impacted by a number of factors.
+This number is impacted by various factors.
 These factors include, but are not limited to:

 - Size of files being stored: incoming files are uploading in multiple parts and the storage zone controllers merge these parts back together into a single file object.
 Merging the parts increases the CPU utilization, with larger files requiring more CPU processing power.

-- Concurrent number of sessions: the amount of concurrent file transfer sessions to the storage zone, for either file downloads or file uploads, impacts the amount of controller hosts needed.
+- Concurrent number of sessions: the number of concurrent file transfer sessions to the storage zone, for either file downloads or file uploads, impacts the amount of controller hosts needed.

-The recommendation is to deploy at least two storage zone controllers per storage zone for high availability purposes, with the Citrix ADC providing load balancing services for inbound traffic.
-The baseline figure for such a deployment is 5,000 users inside the Content Collaboration tenant, with 2,500 users per additional controller host added to the storage zone.
-The actual usage of the storage zone will determine how many controller hosts are needed.
+The recommendation is to deploy at least two storage zone controllers per storage zone for high availability purposes, with the Citrix ADC providing load-balancing services for inbound traffic.
+The baseline figure for such a deployment is 5,000 users inside the Content Collaboration tenant, with 2,500 users per extra controller host added to the storage zone.
+The actual usage of the storage zone determines how many controller hosts are needed.
 Customer deployments range from 2 controller hosts for 250 users, where the users are working with large files, to 4 controller hosts for 250,000 users where the use case is limited to occasional file sharing.

 Internal testing has shown that the optimal maximum number of controllers per storage zone is 4.
 For deployments where more controllers are needed in a single site, it’s recommended to set up multiple storage zones.